 Curcumin, the active ingredient in turmeric, is a powerful anti-inflammatory.
 It is recognized as having the ability to kill cancer cells in the early stages of their development.
 It is therefore the holistic remedy of choice for canine cancer and is easy to find.

-Many people are turning to medicinal mushrooms as a natural alternative treatment for dog cancer.
-I am thinking for example of the well-known Chaga, which helps reduce the growth of tumors in the lungs, stomach and breast tissue.
+Many people are turning to medicinal mushrooms as a natural alternative for dog cancer.
+I am thinking for example of the well-known Chaga, which can helps reduce the growth of tumors in the lungs, stomach and breast tissue.
 Hericium, another type of mushroom, is useful in the fight against leukemia and liver cancer.

 A Good Nutrition